stablekernel/aqueduct/ROADMAP.md

     - Add OpenAPI document generation script to aqueduct tool, not as a standalone.
     - Add client id/secret generation to aqueduct script.

-### Database Migration Generation
-  - Purpose: To alleviate burden of database migration and reduce error.
-  - Notes:
-    - For migrations past the initial, create a migration file that has operations already implemented.
-(This behavior is effectively already available because `Schema` objects can already do a 'diff' via their compare method.)

 ### Documentation
   - Purpose: To help developers understand how to use Aqueduct.
   - Notes:
     - See https://github.com/stablekernel/aqueduct/issues/114

-### Discussion Forums
-  - Purpose: To have a place where developers get can specific questions answered and clear up some of the cruft in Github issues.

-### Examples of Aqueduct Applications
-  - Purpose: To help newcomers get acquainted with Aqueduct and start from a better foundation for common web application features.
-  - Notes:
-    - A message board application
-    - A social network application

-# 2.0

-### Support Sharing Managed Objects across client/server

-### Support Other Databases